KOTORCommunityPatches/K1_Community_Patch/README.md

 * The janitor in the Taris Upper City South apartments spoke a line of dialogue off-screen [ISSUE #79](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/79)
 * The male Twi'lek head has clipping issues with certain animations [ISSUE #84](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/84)
 * The merc in Hrakert Station would go out of frame every time he performed the Horror animation [ISSUE #142](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/142)
+* The party would bump into each other and get confused during the cutscene after giving the sacred tome to The One [ISSUE #170](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/170)
 * The player would suffer stage fright right before racing for the Hidden Beks [ISSUE #12](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/12)
 * The Sandpeople Storyteller had an incorrect soundset (reported by ebmar) [ISSUE #69](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/69)
 * The selection icon for the Garage Head's desk in the Vulkar base was positioned too low [ISSUE #60](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/60)